Treating advanced ovarian cancer

 Treating advanced ovarian cancer and cancer that has come back

-If your ovarian cancer can't be cured, treatment can shrink the cancer and control it for some time.
+Advanced ovarian cancer can't usually be cured but treatment can shrink the cancer and control it for some time.

-Chemotherapy, radiotherapy and surgery are the main treatments doctors use to treat advanced ovarian cancer.
+Chemotherapy, radiotherapy and surgery are the main treatments for advanced ovarian cancer.
 If your cancer has come back, you may have some or all these treatments again.
+You may have a biological therapy called bevacizumab (Avastin) with chemotherapy.
 Which treatment you have will depend on where your cancer has spread and how big it is, the symptoms the cancer is causing and the treatment you have already had.

 Deciding about treatment